 Amongst the millions of large Instagram accounts, how many of them actually have a successful blog?

 A blog is a great way to show your knowledge and expertise on a subject and put you in front of an audience that you won’t find on Instagram or other social media apps.

 You don’t have to be an expert to start a blog either.
 I love interiors but, in all honesty, I didn’t know much about the trends or how to wallpaper.

 Over the years, as my blog has grown and I have looked at ways to expand, I have taught myself how to DIY, how to look out for trends and how to become a better blogger.
 This in turn has helped me to teach others how to do it via my blog – www.melaniejadedesign.com.

 I often get asked by big brands and publications to provide a quote or write a blog post for them, something I probably wouldn’t get asked to do as much if I didn’t have a blog.

 10. It teaches you to be self-motivated and become your own boss

 I have never worked as hard as I have since becoming a blogger!
 I take great pride in my blog and can spend anything from 6 to 15 hours writing, editing and publishing a blog.

-It will all fall into place once you have a few blog posts under your belt.
+It will all fall into place once you start a blog and have a few blog posts under your belt.
 The best thing you can do is write, keep to a writing schedule and post consistently.

-So, not to dissimilar from social media after all!
+So, not too dissimilar from social media after all!